JAPACalculator

 Johannesburg or Cape Town — which is better for Nigerian expats?

 Johannesburg is better for jobs, affordability, and Nigerian community.
-It’s the economic hub with the most opportunities in finance, tech, mining, and professional services, and has the largest Nigerian community outside Nigeria.
+It’s the economic hub with the most opportunities in finance, tech, mining, and professional services, and has one of the largest Nigerian communities in Africa.
 Rent is 15–25% cheaper than Cape Town.
 Cape Town is better for lifestyle, safety, and the tech sector — it has beautiful scenery, a growing ‘Silicon Cape’ startup ecosystem, and generally lower crime in popular areas.
 But it’s more expensive, has a smaller Nigerian community, and has historically had less diversity.
 Most Nigerians start in Johannesburg for practical reasons and some later move to Cape Town once established.

 Can I use South Africa as a base for business across Africa?